MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -CoreRequestFilesLinkExpirationInDays

-Specifies the number of days before an Request files link expires for all SharePoint sites (Not OneDrive sites)
+Specifies the number of days before a Request files link expires for all SharePoint sites (not including OneDrive sites).

 Value can be from 0 to 730 days.